alisw/alibuild/docs/troubleshooting.markdown

 dependencies, aliBuild will trigger a rebuild of whatever depends on them, taking additional time, so make sure you do this when not pressed for a deadline.

+### Permission denied when running alienv on shared (farm) installations

+When attempting to do `alienv` operations on shared (farm) installations you might get a number of `Permission denied` errors.
+In order to fix this problem you need to make sure that shared builds with `aliBuild` are always made by the same user.
+In addition after every `aliBuild` run the person who has run it has to run the following command in order to generate all the correct modulefiles as seen by the users:

+    alienv q

+Users have to append the `--no-refresh` option to every `alienv` operation, for
+instance:

+    alienv --no-refresh enter AliPhysics/latest

+Note that the `--no-refresh` option is not necessary anymore starting from `v1.4.0.rc1`.